danolez1/tippsy-app/README.md

 ### Time Taken
 The total time taken from starting to completing the task was approximately 15 hours.

+### Limitation
+It is desktop only and not supported in mobile view.

 ### Deployment
 Deployed to: [https://tippsy-app.vercel.app/](https://tippsy-app.vercel.app/)